BURN2 Rangers Manual

 During your Ranger training, a list of current Estate Managers will be shared with you.
 In the case of an emergency, a ban can be instituted by an Estate Manager (ability to ban) and a Senior Ranger.
 Khaki also needs to see that a LSD AND an email to the 007s was completed.
 The email address will also be shared in the training.

-These actions are equivalent to putting your hands on someone, and should be only done when patrolling in pairs and reserved for extreme incidents.
+These actions are equivalent to putting your hands on someone, and should be only done in limited cases and/or reserved for extreme incidents such as those with trolls and griefers.

 In the case of an avatar on the stage and being unresponsive, the 2 Rangers at the scene can make a determination to eject the avatar after exhausting attempts to speak with the avatar.
 This should ONLY be done at the request of the performer and the OK from Khaki.